Modelling the control of West Nile virus using mosquito reduction methods, vaccination of equids, and human behavioral adaptation to the usage of personal protective equipment: Introduction

 \section{Introduction}

 The circulation of West Nile virus (WNV) in Europe has been observed for several decades \citep{Sambri2013}.
 Today, many countries in Southern and Southeastern Europe have confirmed cases in birds, equids, humans, and other mammals, while several other countries remain at risk of WNV \citep{Bakonyi2020}.
 Climate warming has a significant role in the establishment and spread of WNV globally, including Europe \citep{Erazo2024}, posing a substantial public health and economic challenge \citep{Paz2015, Watts2021, zzziegler2019, Ziegler2019, Ziegler2020}.
-The enzootic cycle is between different \textit{Culex} species and birds, with a risk of spillovers to humans, equids, and other mammals \citep{Vogels2016, Vogels2017}.
+The enzootic cycle involves different \textit{Culex} species and birds, with a risk of spillover to humans, equids, and other mammals \citep{Vogels2016, Vogels2017}.

 Mammals are dead-end hosts as they do not develop viremia high enough to infect mosquitoes, while birds are considered the amplifying host \citep{Nemeth2007}.
-Most cases in humans are asymptomatic, but mild symptoms may include fever, vomiting, or skin rash, while severe symptoms may include fever, headache, or confusion, among others, and in some cases, the infection can be fatal \citep{Petersen2013, Sambri2013}.
+Most cases in humans are asymptomatic, but mild symptoms may include fever, vomiting, or skin rash.
+In contrast, severe symptoms may include fever, headache, or confusion, among others, and in some cases, the infection can be fatal \citep{Petersen2013, Sambri2013}.
 Symptoms in equids include ataxia, weakness, depression, dysphagia, and frequent stumbling \citep{Salazar2004, Schuler2004}.
-WNV symptoms in birds vary depending on the bird species, but some species are at risk of developing ataxia, abnormal head posture, to rapid death \citep{Phalen2004}.
+WNV symptoms in birds vary by species, but some species are at risk of developing ataxia, abnormal head posture, and rapid death \citep{Phalen2004}.